pipzgutz/simple-user-api/README.md

 After building the Docker image run the following command:

 `
-docker-compose -f docker-compose.yml up -d
+docker-compose up -d
 `

 To stop and delete the container run the following command:

 `
-docker-compose -f docker-compose.yml down
+docker-compose down
 `